What is the Entrepreneurship Database?

-Nevertheless, it should be noted that the data itself only provides a snapshot of a given economy’s business demographics, and cannot by itself explain the factors that affect the business creation cycle.
+Nevertheless, it should be noted that the data themselves only provide a snapshot of a given economy’s business demographics, and cannot by themselves explain the factors that affect the business creation cycle.
 However, when the Entrepreneurship Database is combined with other data such as the Doing Business Report, Investment Climate Assessments, and/or OECD Entrepreneurship Indicators, researchers and policymakers can better understand the dynamics of the business creation process.

 The data collection process involves telephone interviews and email correspondence with business registries.
 See complete list of sources.
 The main sources of information for this study are national business registries.
 See complete list of sources.
 In a limited number of cases where the business registry was unable to provide the data – most often due to an absence of digitized registration systems – the Entrepreneurship Database uses other alternatives sources, such as statistical agencies, tax and labor agencies, chambers of commerce, and private vendors or publicly available data.

 The definition of entrepreneurship used is limited to the formal sector.
 Yet, it should be noted that the exclusion of the informal sector is based on the difficulties of quantifying the number of firms that compose it, rather than on its relevance for developing economies.
 The Entrepreneurship Database facilitates the analysis of the growth of the formal private sector and the identification of factors that encourage firms to begin operations in or transition to the formal sector.